Groups represent sets of plugins, and are a way to concisely and extensibly load sets of plugins after other sets of plugins.

 after sets of the two definitions are merged.

 There is one predefined group named

 default group can be redefined to add group names

 Two group data structures are equal if the values of their

 name keys are identical.

-# Create a group for map marker plugins that loads after the predefined # 'default' group. name: 'Map Markers' after: - 'default'
+# Create a group for map marker plugins that loads after the predefined # 'default' group. name: 'Map Markers' description: 'A group for map marker plugins that need to load late.' after: - 'default'

 # Extend the predefined 'default' group to load after an 'Unofficial Patches' # group that is defined elsewhere. name: 'default' after: - 'Unofficial Patches'